 Nataraja, popularly known as Dancing Shiva, has its origins in Chidambaram in Tamil Nadu.
-It is probably the most recognizable piece in Indian Art, may be competing with Ganesh’s images that we see in various Avatars.
+It is probably the most recognizable piece of Indian Art, may be competing with Ganesh’s images that we see in various Avatars.
 Nataraja, though has not changed much over time, it remains more or less the same.
 I have seen only one variation of it at Birla Museum where it is upside down.

 Nataraja – The King of Dance